Last Updated on

 3) Finding Purpose

-Overall it appears that interventions aimed at meaning making can help individuals with or at risk of developing depression achieve increased well-being and reduced their depressive symptoms (Gander, Proyer, & Ruch, 2016).
+Overall it appears that interventions aimed at meaning-making can help individuals with depression achieve increased well-being and reduce their depressive symptoms (Gander, Proyer, & Ruch, 2016).

 4) Building Social Support

 It’s no surprise that social support is an important factor in dealing with depression and promoting well-being.
 Several positive interventions target improved social support as a tool for ameliorating depressive symptoms.